eriksvedang/eriksvedang.github.io/_posts/2024-09-06-shodan-before-forty.md

 *The woodcut 'Raikō shitennō to tsuchigumo' by Utagawa Kuninaga.*

-Earlier this week I turned 38 years old.
-Not the most exciting birthday, if you ask me.
+Earlier this week I turned 38.
+Unsurprisingly, it was not the most exciting birthday.
 And in many ways it passed by in a quite unremarkable fashion – taking the kids to school, working on my games.
 Still, this birthday had an additional meaning to me, something that gave it a certain significance in my mind: